oasis-tcs/openc2-ap-pf/oc2pf.md

 ~~~
 {
-  "status": 200
+    "status":200
 }
 ~~~

 ### E.4.2 Version of Language specification supported
-This Command queries the Actuator to determine which version(s) of the language specification are supported.
-The language specifications use semantic versioning ("major.minor"); for each supported major version the Actuator need only report the highest supported minor version.
+This Command queries the Actuator to determine which version(s) of the Language Specification are supported.
+The Language Specifications use semantic versioning ("major.minor").
+For each supported major version, the Actuator needs only to report the highest supported minor version.

 **Command:**

 ~~~
 {
-    "action": "query",
-    "target": {
-        "features": ["versions"]
+    "action":"query",
+    "target":{
+        "features":[
+            "versions"
+        ]
     }
 }
 ~~~

 **Response:**

-The Actuator supports language specification version 1.0.
+The Actuator supports Language Specification Version 1.0.

 ~~~
 {
-    "status": 200,
-    "results": {
-        "versions": ["1.0"]
+    "status":200,
+    "results":{
+        "versions":[
+            "1.0"
+        ]
     }
 }
 ~~~